DirkSonguer/keyboard-TA-SE-1040/README.md

 ## Layout
 Both my SE 1040's have a German ISO-DE layout with some additional modifyer keys to control typewriter functionalities like font settings and cursor control.
 It's similar to a 60% plus numpad plus 6 XT-style F-keys.

-Notably, the top left key on the "numpad" / right F cluster is a blank & doesn't have a switch underneath.
+Notably, the top left key on the "numpad" function cluster is a blank & doesn't have a switch underneath.

-In total, the keyboard has 84 keys.
+In total, the keyboard has 84 keys (83 + 1 blank).

 ## Switches
 The switches are [Cherry M9](https://deskthority.net/wiki/Cherry_M9) with black stems.
 According to the Cherry catalog, these are the low profile linear variant - the main housing sits below the steel plate, with the top part clipping into the plate.